olcf/hands-on-with-summit/challenges/Python_Pytorch_Basics/README.md

 	* [Leaderboard](#leaderboard)
 * [Additional Resources](#resources)

+&nbsp;

 ## 1. <a name="setup"></a>Setting Up Our Environment

-First, we will unload all the current modules that you may have previously loaded on Ascent and then immediately load the default modules.
+First, we will unload all the current modules that you may have previously loaded on Frontier and then immediately load the default modules.
 Assuming you cloned the repository in your home directory:

 ```
-$ cd ~/hands-on-with-summit/challenges/Python_Pytorch_Basics
+$ cd ~/hands-on-with-Frontier-/challenges/Python_Pytorch_Basics
 $ source deactivate_envs.sh
 $ module purge
 $ module load DefApps